dice4321/Gunkolle/README.md

 * AutoRepair
 * Logistics
 * Retirement of 2* T-Dolls only
+* Unstable AMD version can do everything written above

 ## How to use: Gunkolle(Expeditions)
 When starting Gunkolle make sure your android emulator is the active window when starting the script. (else you'll get an invald screen reading)